astro-data/nist_atomic_lines_package/nist_library/README.txt

 The script creating_nist_lib.py creates library of all lines (with Relative Intensity) that exist in NIST database.

-Library (folder) /NIST_ELEMENTS/ will contain all elements form NIST (as subfolders):
+Library (folder) /NIST_ELEMENTS/ will contain all elements from NIST (as subfolders):

 * /NIST_ELEMENTS/H/
 * /NIST_ELEMENTS/He/